For research and educational purposes only. Not medical advice.

 - Regulatory status

-- Sermorelin acetate was FDA-approved as Geref (pediatric idiopathic GH deficiency) and Geref Diagnostic (GH provocative testing), and the last sermorelin product was discontinued from the US market around 2008.
+- Sermorelin acetate was FDA-approved as Geref (pediatric idiopathic GH deficiency) and Geref Diagnostic (GH provocative testing), and the last sermorelin product was discontinued from the US market around 2008 (the FDA discontinuation was for commercial reasons rather than a safety withdrawal).
 No FDA-approved sermorelin drug label is currently on the US market; present clinical use is via compounding pharmacies.
 FDA lists sermorelin among bulk drug substances with safety-risk concerns for compounding.
+WADA prohibits GHRH analogs (including sermorelin) at all times under category S2.

 - Content review status